Iolop/POC/Router/Tenda/README-DirectoryTraversal.md

 [Vulnerability description]:

-Directory Traversal vulnerability in Shenzhen Tenda Technology Tenda's Ac series routers with firmware which was released recently
+Directory Traversal vulnerability in Tenda Technology Tenda's Ac series routers with firmware which was released recently

 allows remote unauthenticated attackers to walk through file system in LAN from a crafted GET request.